jhu-arch/arch-tutorial/OpenOnDemand.rst

 **********************

 This app will launch a `Jupyter`_ on one or more nodes, creating an interactive session that users will be able to launch a Jupyter Server within a batch job in a compute node.
 They will then be able to connect to the running server through their browser and take advantage of the resources provided within the batch job.
-`GPU`_ specification is optional for the partitions that have them
+`GPU`_ specification is optional for the partitions that have them.

 .. _Jupyter: https://jupyter.org/